 Know more about the author!

 Anjali’s contributions to literature have not gone unnoticed.
 She has been awarded the Nex8 Author of the Year, Voice of Indian Literature, and the She Excellence Award, among others.
-She was also nominated for the prestigious Sahitya Sparsh Awards 2026.
-These recognitions reflect not just her talent, but also her commitment to writing with purpose.
+She also bagged the prestigious Sahitya Sparsh Awards 2026 and a spot on Entrepreneur Today’s 30 under 30 Class of 2026 for her work in eco-friendly publishing with her indie publishing house Muses_Saga.
+She also won the International Excellence Award by Exceller Press for her research in Genre Hybridity, in her paper “Doctor Who?
+Perhaps the Answer is Sherlock.”

 Through every poem, story, and character, Anjali invites readers to look inward—to face the shadows and still find light.
 She believes writing is not just about expression, but about connection.
 Whether you’re reading her fantasy tales or her reflections on the pandemic in Realisations in Quarantine, you’re likely to find something that feels personal, moving, and meaningful.